Pursuing Justice For The Injured And Disabled Since 1992

 No matter the nature of an incident, when an on-the-job accident or illness arises, talking to an attorney can help.
 Ensuring that all documentation is adequately provided is one way to help prevent workers’ compensation claim denials.

-When Am I Entitled To Workers’ Compensation Income Benefits?
+When Am I Entitled To Georgia Workers’ Compensation Income Benefits?

 Following a job accident, an injured worker may become entitled to weekly income benefits from workers’ compensation.
 The purpose of income benefits is to replace an injured worker’s wages when a job injury is disabling.
 Unfortunately, it sometimes takes a lawyer’s help to obtain the income benefits you deserve or to restart them after they have been stopped.